The Future of Lithium: Trends and Forecast

 The Expanding Role of Lithium

 Lithium has become a cornerstone mineral in the global transition to clean energy.
-Its unique properties - lightweight, high energy density, and excellent electrochemical performance - make it indispensable for developing lithium-ion batteries, the backbone of many clean energy technologies.
-Lithium-ion batteries power a wide range of applications, driving innovation and growth across multiple sectors:
+Its unique properties – lightweight, high energy density, and excellent electrochemical performance – make it indispensable for developing lithium-ion batteries, the backbone of many clean energy technologies.
+As the world strives to reduce carbon emissions and enhance energy security, lithium's role continues to expand across multiple sectors:

 -